Derivative (finance): Over-the-counter derivatives

 According to the Bank for International Settlements, who first surveyed OTC derivatives in 1995, reported that the "gross market value, which represent the cost of replacing all open contracts at the prevailing market prices, ... increased by 74% since 2004, to $11 trillion at the end of June 2007 (BIS 2007:24)."
 Positions in the OTC derivatives market increased to $516 trillion at the end of June 2007, 135% higher than the level recorded in 2004.
 The total outstanding notional amount is US$708 trillion (as of June 2011).
-Of this total notional amount, 67% are interest rate contracts, 8% are credit default swaps (CDS), 9% are foreign exchange contracts, 2% are commodity contracts, 1% are equity contracts, and 12% are other.
+Of this total notional amount, 67% are interest rate contracts, 8% are credit default swaps (CDSs), 9% are foreign exchange contracts, 2% are commodity contracts, 1% are equity contracts, and 12% are other.
 Because OTC derivatives are not traded on an exchange, there is no central counter-party.
 Therefore, they are subject to counterparty risk, like an ordinary contract, since each counter-party relies on the other to perform.